telerik/ajax-docs/mobile-support/render-modes.md

 		}
 	}

-	//only add this property if the base control implements Native rendering via the RenderMode property protected override bool SupportsNativeRendering
+	//Add this property onyl if the base control implements Native rendering through the RenderMode property protected override bool SupportsNativeRendering
 	{
 		get